ligioca/task-automation-games/README.md

 ## How to setup
 - Clone the project: **SCRIPT**
 - Install dependencies: `npm install`
-- If it is the first time running the project, run `npx playwright install`
 - The credentials for the tests must be filled in the `.env` file.
+- If it is the first time running the project, run `npm run test`

 # No docker:
 - In order to run localy (no docker) all the tests: `npx playwright test`